The store will not work correctly in the case when cookies are disabled.

 For further colour inspiration, check out Pantone.
 Pantone are colour experts who provide colour communication standards from designer to manufacturer to retailer to customer.
 Pantone colour swatches are used by all reputable printers worldwide and are known as the 'printers bible' ensuring the most accurate method of colour matching from one medium to another.

 Once you have settled on the colour scheme for your labels, it is important to ensure that you are happy with your design before printing a full run of cosmetics labels.
 You could print out a paper mockup and stick it to a sample bottle to ensure you are happy with the finished look.

 Font and Copy

-Opposites tend to attract, introverted and extroverted fonts can balance each other out when combined.
-Avoid pairing fonts that are too similar as these generally will not have enough contrast.
+Opposites tend to attract, and introverted and extroverted fonts can balance each other out when combined.
+Avoid pairing fonts that are too similar, as these generally will not have enough contrast.
 You need to establish a definitive hierarchy for your brand.